Providence Meadow Farm

 Blessings to all.

-It was a great Summer show season for our four crias (almost yearlings).
-Providence Meadow Farm won their first banners and many ribbons.
-As a small farm, that is not easy.
-We keep the herd under 15 (right now we have 13) for several reasons, but the best one is so we can stay close to the alpacas.
+As a small farm, banners are not easy to come by, the amount of gorgeous high quality animals continues to increase in this industry, and that’s a wonderful thing.
+But being small, we select only the best service sires for our few breedings each year.
+Our farm goal is to keep the herd at 15 or less for several reasons, but the best one is so we can stay close to the alpacas.
 We know each one of them and they bring us joy (and chores), and we just keep learning.
 That is why we started this farm!

 This time of year is special, yes we have more grass to cut and annual herd health for the alpacas and chickens too, but it’s also a time of hopeful beginnings.
 And hopefully some relaxing!